 Breast cancer tumors usually occur in the lobules and ducts of the breast, which are used in the production and delivery of breast milk.
 Breast cancer is the most common cancer among women aside from skin cancer.
 Men are also susceptible to breast cancer, although the disease is rare among males.

 The benefits of proton therapy, however, significantly reduce exposure to the heart and lungs.
 It’s an advanced form of radiation therapy that precisely targets a tumor using a single beam of high-energy protons to kill cancer cells.
-Unlike conventional photons, which have almost no mass and extend beyond a tumor through the body, protons are relatively heavy and will hit their target – then stop.
+Unlike traditional photons, which have almost no mass and extend beyond a tumor through the body, protons are relatively heavy and will hit their target, then stop.
 This spares nearby healthy tissues and organs from receiving unnecessary radiation.

 Summary of the study’s results

-Proton therapy for breast cancer treatment received high marks from this study.
+Breast cancer proton therapy received high marks from this study.
 Of the 69 evaluable patients, the 5-year cancer recurrence rate was just 1.5% and the 5-year overall survival rate was 91%.
 Those positive results go hand-in-hand with low rates of severe side effects.
 Study authors reported no patient developed grade 3 pneumonitis (inflammation of the lungs) or grade 4 or higher toxicity in the lungs.
 They also reported no significant changes in cardiac function or key cardiac biomarkers.

 Dr. MacDonald and colleagues concluded that “Proton beam radiation therapy (RT) for breast cancer has low toxicity rates and similar rates of disease control compared with historical data of conventional RT.”